 Looking forward to your answer,

 Thank you very much!

-Updated by Annette Pasotti 9 months ago
+Updated by Annette Pasotti over 3 years ago

 - Status changed from New to Feedback

 - % Done changed from 0 to 10

 Many thanks for your enquiry.
 The Understanding Society team is looking into it and we will get back to you as soon as we can.

 We aim to respond to simple queries within 48 hours and more complex issues within 7 working days.
 While we will aim to keep to this response times due to the current coronavirus (COVID-19) related situation it may take us longer to respond.